-- My mindset changed and so did the amount of hours I had spare.
+- My mindset changed and so did the number of hours I had spare.
 I realized quickly that I was actually wasting time, unintentionally of course.
 I changed it as soon as I had the revelation.

 - Every spare moment I had, I did something to fill the gap.
 For example, I would put a load of laundry into the washing machine and tumble dryer and then go do something else.
 (I no longer wasted time ironing clothes, even though I love doing this while watching a movie).
 I didn’t need to babysit the machines and they would happily do what they were designed to do.

-- I also, cleaned the house during the week.
+- I also cleaned the house during the week.
 Vacuuming after or before supper time, making sure not to miss out on the required daily tasks, which took precedence.

 My day started filling up very quickly and I’m happy to say that I now have at least a few hours to a day spare at the end of the week.
 I get to choose if this day will be filled with lazing around, watching a movie or just browsing around the mall.
 It really doesn’t matter what I do on this day because it’s not predefined.